ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 <figure class="wp-block-image">
 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/995635_10152574091740708_8556886903154634058_n_10152574091740708.jpg" alt="" /> </figure>

 At home we keep a bunch of Thomas The Tank Engine track inside a large footstool.
-Here&#8217;s a photo of a frustrated Matthew discovering that not all footstools in the universe possess this property. &#8220;Track!!!&#8221;
+Here’s a photo of a frustrated Matthew discovering that not all footstools in the universe possess this property. &#8220;Track!!!&#8221;

 _August 2014_